 Kings Cross

-Apart from the huge Coca Cola sign the most famous structure is the EL Alamein fountain which is located at the entrance of the Fitzroy Gardens about half way down Darlinghurst Road.
-This was erected as a war memorial to the men who fought the battle of El Alamein in Northern Africa during World War II.
-After the Sydney Harbor Bridge and the Opera House it is probably Sydney’s popular photo snap.
+Apart from the huge Coca-Cola sign, the most famous structure is the EL Alamein fountain, which is located at the entrance of the Fitzroy Gardens about halfway down Darlinghurst Road.
+Designed by Robert Woodward, this beautiful fountain creates a circle of mist on top of a stem.
+It was erected as a war memorial to the men who fought the battle of El Alamein in Northern Africa during World War II.
+After the Sydney Harbour Bridge and the Opera House, it is one of Sydney’s most popular photo snaps.
+Built in 1961, the fountain is so popular it has been copied in many cities around the world and is regarded as the ‘Meeting Place’ on the Cross.
+Many travellers and visitors meet their friends at the fountain.

 Much of the Cross’ architecture is beautifully restored to its Victorian Past and the area is home to much of the city’s Bohemian Tribe, with many of Australia’s more famous artists, painters, poets, actors and writers all calling the area home.